suryashankarbhat/robot-programming/README.md

-2. Install below packages required fro the assessment
+2. Install below packages required for the assessment